Lean 99: Ninety-Nine Lean Problems

 def leaf {α : Type} (a : α) : BinTree α := .node a .empty .empty

-def BinTree.depth {α : Type} : BinTree α → Nat
+def BinTree.nodes {α : Type} : BinTree α → Nat

 | .empty => 0

-def BinTree.isBalanced {α : Type} : BinTree α → Bool
+def BinTree.isCBalanced {α : Type} : BinTree α → Bool

 | .empty => true